stesun2/pad-array/README.md

 ## Stretch challenge:

 Now go into the Ruby Docs to see if there are any enumerable methods you can simplify your code with.
-Also refactor for readability, and remember, one liners aren't necessarily the most efficient or "best" code.
+Also refactor for readability, and remember, one-liners aren't necessarily the most efficient or "best" code.

 Make sure your code still passes the tests!